Professor of Epidemiology

 Boston, Massachusetts 02115

-Affiliated Faculty Member, Harvard-MIT Division of Health Sciences and Technology
+Member of the Harvard-MIT Division of Health Sciences & Technology Faculty

 Associate Director, HSPH Program on Causal Inference

 Chair-Elect 2015, Section on Statistics in Epidemiology, American Statistical Association

 M.D., 1995, Universidad Autónoma de Madrid, Spain

 My research and teaching are focused on methodology for causal inference, including comparative effectiveness research to guide policy and clinical decisions.